Testing autoscaling locally#

-Testing autoscaling behavior is important for autoscaler development and the debugging of applications that depend on autoscaler behavior.
-You can run the autoscaler locally without needing to launch a real cluster with one of the following methods:
+Testing autoscaling behavior is important for autoscaler development and for debugging applications that depend on autoscaler behavior.
+You can run the autoscaler locally, without launching a real cluster, using one of the following methods:

 Using RAY_FAKE_CLUSTER=1 ray start#